-EMOTIONAL REGULATION IN YOUNG CHILDREN Introducing the Zones of Regulation
+EMOTIONAL REGULATION IN YOUNG CHILDREN Introducing the Zones of Regulation and manage behaviour and reactions to feelings and things happening around you.
+It includes being able to:

 Emotional Regulation is a skill that children begin to develop in the toddler / preschool years and continue on learning throughout their lives.
 Just like all early childhood achievements, some children are more adept and master the skills quickly, whilst others take longer and require high levels of adult support along the way.